Waterfront Action Logo

 The Plan

-plan photo The plans include enhancement of the Green adjacent to the current Ferry stop on Clay Street(the West Green), removal of parking along that shore, and installation of a cafe/restaurant with viewing areas of the Estuary.
-The JLS Partners are proposing to remove the fascia from 66 Franklin Street (the old Tribune offices) and restore the historic underpinnings of the building.
-The Jack London Cabin and Heinhold's remain - there is discussion about creating a historic theme area around these two structures.
-The major addition is a Harvest Hall at 145,000 square feet.
-This would be located behind Heinhold's and then extend down towards the Estuary.
-There would be an addition of an East Green in front of the Harvest Hall, and also an addition of a Celebration Plaza in the Webster corridor south of Embarcadero.
+plan photoThe plans include enhancement of the Green adjacent to the current Ferry stop on Clay Street (the West Green), removal of parking along that shore, and installation of a cafe/restaurant with viewing areas of the Estuary.
+The project has removed the fascia from 66 Franklin Street (the old Tribune offices) and restore its historic underpinnings.
+The Jack London Cabin and Heinhold's remain.
+The major addition is the Jack London Market at 145,000 square feet.
+This is located behind Heinhold's and extended down towards the Estuary.
+There will be an addition of an East Green in front of the Harvest Hall, and also an addition of a Celebration Plaza in the Webster corridor south of Embarcadero.

 Project Status Meter